Hero

 2026

-Linux retro-themed h/w monitor w/real-time telemetry & historical data.
+Linux retro-themed h/w monitor with real-time telemetry & historical data.

 Huge LLM context windows are awesome.
 They're also pointless if you run out of VRAM.